 Huntingdale

 Huntingdale, at 95 Brompton Road, is the most eastern of the four tallest high-rise apartment blocks in Raleigh park, and was the first of those four to be built.
-In the last five years it has had its two lift cabins fully rebuilt, its ground floor lobby area refurbished, and all floor lobbies repainted and decorated.
+The Strata Plan was registered in 1993 and the building was completed and occupied two years later.
+In the last six years it has had its two lift cabins fully rebuilt, its ground floor lobby area refurbished and all the floor lobbies repainted and decorated.
+Apart from the security arrangements with the whole of Raleigh Park, the building has CCTV coverage of the ground floor entrance and lobby, the visitors car park, the basement and the swimming pool.
+The Huntingdale Swimming Pool & Sauna were fully renovated a few years ago.
+Pool heating is switched off from April to September each year.

-Strata CommitteeThe Strata Committee, elected at the Annual General Meeting in June, consists of:
+Strata CommitteeThe Strata Committee, elected at the Annual General Meeting on 30th June 2021, consists of:

-Graeme Cohen, Allan Forman, Trevor Gibson, Gerhard Hantschl (treasurer), Michael Koureas (chair), Stephen Turnbull and Stephen Viner (secretary).
-ContactAll enquiries should be directed initially to the Building Managers
+Trevor Gibson (Secretary), Gerhard Hantschl (Treasurer), Jason Howitt, and Michael Koureas (Chairman), ContactAll enquiries should be directed initially to the Building Managers

 PLEASE CLOSE AND LOCK YOUR GARAGES